geo4web-testbed/lessons-learned/Lesson 1:	Provide a spatial data platform that is in line with user needs, expertise and tasks.md

 #####Intended outcome

-A platform that adapts the data and features to the user.
+A platform that adapts the data and features to the user, which is easy to use, creating a community.

 #####Possible approach
 User centred design of the platform applies: extensive attention should be given to needs, wants and limitations of the end-user.
 The platform has to be kept as simple as possible, in order to make it approachable for expert and non-expert owners and users of spatial data.